 Legion Triumph multivitamin packs over 21 vitamins and minerals including Vitamin A, Vitaman C, Vitamin D, Riboflavin, Thiamin, Vitamin B12, biotin, calcium, potassium, selenium, and more.
 The zinc content in particular is quite high compared to many competitors — 30 milligrams per eight-capsule single serving.

-This zinc supplement has separate options for men and women and packs over a dozen vitamins and minerals.
-Each serving contains 30 milligrams of zinc.
+This supplement has separate options for men and women and packs over a dozen vitamins and minerals.
+Each eight-capsule serving contains 500 milligrams of ashwagandha, 30 milligrams of zinc.

 The cost equates to 17 cents per capsule, which means that each single serving is $1.36.
 While that is on the pricier end of the market, the zinc content provided is quite high.

 - Those who want the additional vitamins and minerals alongside their zinc supplementation.

 - Active people who would benefit from a daily multivitamin.